tytydraco/yessleep/out/Orion_Pest_Control_The_Devil_You_Know.md

 “Why?”
 I demanded.

 “Because we're gonna have an unwanted visitor.”
 He gave me a harsh sideways glance.
 “And as you probably knew already, The White Son of Mist gathers us all to join him in a great Hunt that night.
-‘Cause of that, I won't be ‘round to stop it.”
+‘Cause of that, I won't be available to stop it.”

 *Oh, here we go.*